sdulily/FontGeneration/README.md

 > |&#8195;&#8195;&#8195;&#8195;&#8195;&#8195; --| U_004E0B.jpg
 > |&#8195;&#8195;&#8195;&#8195; --| ...

-You can download our dataset from [here].
+You can download our dataset from [here](https://pan.baidu.com/s/1vKdVETxMtAWjLVToa43XNA?pwd=aohw ).
 The dataset contains 470 fonts and corresponding component images.

 ## Training